thfai2000/taichi-orm/README.md

 ```
 The trick is using the SQL server build-in function to construct JSON objects.
-It is more efficient than the traditional way.
+It may be more efficient than the traditional way. taichi-orm is currently using this approach.

+For some traditional ORM, it is not easy to apply filters on the pivot table of `manyToMany` relationship" because the Model definition is stricted.
+But using ComputeProperty, you can define a SubQuery (We called it Dataset) which can allow us applying additional where clause condition on demand.

+//TODO: show example here

-# Installation
+# Getting Start

 WARNING: Don't use it for production
 It is still under heavy development.
 The API specification can be changed in the future.